noynaert/csc274handouts/Unit_00_CourseOverview/Unit_00_10_Overview.md

   Dumb Terminals replaced the teletype.
 This was the model used on our campus until about 1990.

 * No CPU.
-They were just a keyboard and monitor that connected to a remote computer somewhere.
+They were just a keyboard and monitor that connected to a remote computer.
 * Still not fun to type on, but better typing than teletype
 * No cost of paper, but only 24 or 25 lines.
 So parsimonious output is still important.
 * No color.
 Either green on black or orange on black.